FanmeiWang/ExitBot/README.md

 For illustration, see my [python_survey_example.py](python_survey_example.py) snippet.
 (_Note: This snippet is only a partial demo; the full implementation remains proprietary._)

+### Sensitivity Analysis
+In the Python/Tkinter version, I implemented an optional sensitivity analysis feature, allowing HR teams to set thresholds for user inputs or detect certain keywords that might require follow-up.
+This helps ensure the conversation flow adapts to particularly sensitive topics without exposing detailed personal data.

 **Key Points**:
 - No cloud dependency, purely Python-based.
 - Potential for advanced analytics or custom NLP modules.